Jaime Bourbonnais

-Jaime Claire Bourbonnais (born September 9, 1998) is a Canadian professional ice hockey player who is a defenceman for the New York Sirens of the Professional Women's Hockey League (PWHL) and member of the Canadian national team.
+Jaime Claire Bourbonnais (born September 9, 1998) is a Canadian professional ice hockey defenceman for the New York Sirens of the Professional Women's Hockey League (PWHL) and member of the Canadian national team.

 Playing career

 During her freshman season with the Cornell Big Red, Bourbonnais finishing tied for third on the team in points with 16.
-She finished the season selected for ECAC Hockey All-Rookie Team as well as a Honorable Mention All-Ivy.
+She finished the season selected for ECAC Hockey All-Rookie Team as well as an Honorable Mention All-Ivy.

 After her second year, Bourbonnais was selected for the Second Team All-ECAC and First Team All-Ivy.
 She was also awarded Cornell's Tompkins Girls Hockey Association Cub Club Mentor honor.

 Bourbonnais finished her junior season second in the nation for points amongst defensemen and fourth in the nation for assists and goals per game.
 After the 2018–19 season, Bourbonnais was awarded ECAC Best Defenseman after she recorded 29 points and led the team in Plus/Minus.
 She was also named to the First Team All-ECAC.

 On September 18, 2023, Bourbonnais was drafted in the second round, 9th overall, by PWHL New York in the 2023 PWHL Draft.
 She signed a three-year deal with the club in November 2023.
+During her first two seasons in the PWHL she appeared in all 54 games for the Sirens and recorded seven goals and 13 assists.
+On November 18, 2025, she signed a one-year contract extension with the Sirens.